 Downtown Detroit had a number of pre-World War I skyscrapers, including the nearby Ford and Dime buildings, but their number increased greatly in the 1920s.
 The building you see at Grand Circus Park was originally called the Eaton Tower.
-Most of it resembles a typical Chicago school type skyscraper with the architects seeking to maximize use of valuable downtown space.
+Most of it resembles a typical Chicago-school type skyscraper with the architects seeking to maximize use of valuable downtown space.
 Note the shaft of some 29 stories.
 But rather than stopping at that level, the architects added a five-story Beaux Arts topping.
 Presumably, this was to break up the symmetry of the lower floors, but I am not sure that their aim was accomplished.
 Critics have suggested the top looks like a wedding cake placed atop the major shaft.
 Apparently, there was once much ornamental decoration on the upper floors and around the top of this building, but that was removed.
+I have seen pictures of this building in the 1930s or 1940s when the Beaux Arts component was beautifully lit.
 The space for this tower was so small that the offices could not be arranged around a central core of elevators nor was there room for a light well.
 The lifts had to be lined up on the northwest wall.
 This had the effective of giving the building a very large blank side—a rather unattractive feature.
 To add some life to this slender building, an artist, Wyland, painted a seascape of the whale on the large exterior wall in the late 1980s, although I do not know the exact date.

 Theodore Eaton made his fortune in the chemical industry in Detroit in the late Nineteenth Century.
 He was one of many millionaires in the city prior to the coming of the vehicle industry.
 His son, Theodore H. Easton, continued in the business of wholesaling and importing chemicals and dyes.
 He had this building constructed.
 I presume that he used some of it for his firm’s office and rented out the remainder.
 When completed, this was the second tallest building in Michigan.
-It was sold in 1945 to a prosperous insurance man who then applied his own name for the building.
-He managed the Broderick Tower until his death in 1957.
+It was sold in 1945 to a prosperous Detroit insurance broker, David Broderick, who applied his own name and managed it until his death in 1957.
 It then passed through many owners until, 1976, when it was purchased by the Higgins family.
 The demand for office space in downtown Detroit collapsed in the 1980s.
-The building became vacant except for a ground floor restaurant.
+The building became vacant except for a ground floor restaurant by the end of the 1980s.

 This building is not listed on the National or State registers of historic sites.
 I believe that it is located within both the Grand Circus Park Historic District that is registered with both the State of Michigan Office of Historic Preservation and the National Park Service’s Register of Historic Places.